 You are more likely to get esophageal cancer if you have Barrett's esophagus, smoke, are a heavy drinker, or are overweight or obese.
 People who eat a lot of fruits and vegetables may be less likely to get it.

 What Are the Symptoms of Esophageal Cancer?

 Esophageal cancer in its early stages often has no symptoms.
-Difficulty swallowing and weight loss are the most common symptoms of esophageal cancer.
-As the cancer grows, it narrows the opening of the esophagus, making swallowing difficult and/or painful.
+Unexplained weight loss and trouble with swallowing are the most common symptoms.
+As the cancer grows, it narrows the esophagus, which makes it harder and more painful to swallow.